TeamWizardry/LibrarianLib-Docs/src/etcetera/event_bus.md

 First, some terminology. **Events** are fired on an **event bus**.
 Other code can then **hook** into that event type on that bus.
-Events can then be **fired** on that event bus and the bus will run all of the hooks registered for that event type, passing the event object to each one in succession.
+Events can then be **fired** on that event bus and the bus will run all the hooks registered for that event type, passing the event object to each one in succession.

 ## Event Bus